Rumpunzel/rpg-thingy/character/conditions.md

 Conditions have a number associated with them called their [Severity](#condition-severities).
 A conditions severity increases as you gain stress during your adventures.

-Uncontested test always have a minimum difficulty equal to the highest severity of your appropriate conditions.
+Simple test always have a minimum difficulty equal to the highest severity of your appropriate conditions.
 If an uncontested test already has a higher difficulty, your conditions do not increase it.

 During contests, your opponents may use your conditions to their advantage.
 Your opponent's minimum effort when testing against you is equal to the highest severity of your appropriate conditions.
 You may use your opponents' conditions against them for minimum effort in the same way as your opponent's can use yours against you.